LGBTQ+ Crisis Hotline: 866-488-7386 | Mental Health Crisis Hotline: 988 | Physical Emergency: 911 | Maryland Resources: 211

 [email protected]

-Miles is licensed in Maryland and can provide telehealth sessions for clients who are physically located in Maryland.
-In-person clients are seen in his office in Frederick, Maryland.
+Merrick is licensed in Maryland and able to offer telehealth sessions for clients physically located in the state of Maryland.
+They see clients in person in our Frederick office.